 Important Things to Know When Considering a Cosigner

-But there's good news: Having a creditworthy cosigner has many benefits, including the possibility of substantial savings on your total loan cost.
+But there's good news: Having a creditworthy cosigner has many benefits.

-Who should you ask to be a cosigner?
+Who can you ask to be a cosigner?

 A wide range of individuals can be a cosigner as long as they are creditworthy, understand and accept the responsibilities of being a cosigner, and meet any specific cosigner requirements of the lender.